 If you’re a regular Mac user, you know that every time a Mac starts up or reboots, it is accompanied by the startup sound.
 Some might like this, but others might despise it.
 While you can mute the startup sound by holding down the “Mute” key just before you shut it down, one of the better ways is to permanently disable your Mac’s startup sound.

 To do this, simply follow the steps below.

 1. Launch Terminal.
 This can either be done with Spotlight or by navigating to “/Applications/Utilities/.”

 2. Once Terminal is up and ready, simply enter the command to disable the boot chime and press Enter:

 Since we’re using a “sudo” command here, you’ll be asked to enter the admin password.

-That’s it!
-A silent Mac for you on startup.
+That’s it.
+Restart your Mac, and you shouldn’t hear the startup chime again.
 If you have any suggestions/comments, do tell us in the comments below.
 We always love to hear from you!